 Enough about that.
 Let’s take a look at these Paleo Pumpkin Muffins instead!

-Why do I love these Healthy Pumpkin Muffins
+Why I love these Healthy Pumpkin Muffins

-1. Healthy and Accessible ingredients to make these Pumpkin Muffins
+1. Healthy and Accessible ingredients

 2. So Easy to Make

-3. Perfect Breakfast On the Go or Healthy Dessert
+3. Perfect Breakfast On the Go

 How to Make Pumpkin Chocolate Chip Muffins

-How to Serve these Pumpkin Muffins
+How to Serve these gluten-free Pumpkin chocolate chip Muffins

 There are so many ways you can enjoy these pumpkin chocolate chip muffins.
 They are perfect for a breakfast on the go, or a healthy dessert.
 Here are some of my favorite ways to enjoy these muffins: